liquidctl/liquidctl/docs/windows/running-your-first-command-line-program.md

     liquidctl list

+And this will result in an output that looks similar to:

+    Device ID 0: NZXT Smart Device (V1)
+    Device ID 1: NZXT Kraken X (X42, X52, X62 or X72)

 If you want to list all devices showing a bit more information:

     liquidctl list --verbose

-If you want to initialize all devices:
+If you want to initialize all devices (which you should!):

     liquidctl initialize all